The Trust-Forum project

 receives new entries from.

-If an entry is modified in a source, the modification is also made in
+If an entry is modified in a source, the modification is also made

-from their source at each display.
+taken from their source at each display.

 The table of events of a pool that is not a source contains: